ivychen/diff-em-all/README.md

 The Canterurbury corpus used for testing compression algoritms is used here to measure performance differences between files of varying length : https://corpus.canterbury.ac.nz/

+ Used to download files > 100MB : https://fastest.fish/test-files

 The test folder contains unit tests, integration tests and performance tests

 The performance analysis is mainly done on files of varying sizes.
 The different use cases are :